Configuration

 • proxy.kubernetes.image-pull-secret: the name of a secret to use for pulling images from a registry

-• proxy.kubernetes.image-pull-secrets: see above, but for multiple secrets
+• proxy.kubernetes.image-pull-secrets: see above, but a list of multiple secrets

 • proxy.kubernetes.privileged: run all containers with extended privileges (true) or not (false; default value);